 Jean Donovan Community

-An intentional lay community named after Jean Donovan, a Maryknoll lay missionary who was murdered in El Salvador in 1980, JDC seeks to keep the memory of Jean Donovan, and her vocation as a lay minister, alive in the community.
-JDC aims to be a place of hospitality to the larger JST community, and focuses on creating and maintaining a living environment that provides spaces for open dialogue, creativity, laughter, comfort, prayer, and reflection.
-Community members strive to support one another personally, spiritually, and communally.
+Jean Donovan Community is a lay intentional community named after Jean Donovan, a Maryknoll lay missionary who was murdered in El Salvador in 1980.
+JDC seeks to keep the memory of Jean Donovan, and her vocation as a lay minister, alive in the community.
+JDC’s mission statement, formulated by the community members, is the following:

 JDC is located on the top floor of 2600 Virginia Street, Berkeley, right next door to JST.
-Up to five members live in this community.
-Each community member has their own bedroom, shares 2 bathrooms, and a common kitchen and living space.
+Up to six members live in this community.
+Each community member has their own bedroom, and shares common spaces including two bathrooms, kitchen, living room, central patio, and balcony.

 Building location: 2600 Virginia Street, Apt.
 9, Berkeley

 Furnishings: bed, desk, dresser, and fully furnished common areas (Note: Linens and housewares are not provided by JST).